Characterization of Circular-arc Graphs: III. Chordal Graphs: McConnell flipping

-Each collateral edge has one or more witnesses, and we designate one as \textit{the} (designated) witness of this edge.
-For a collateral edge between two vertices in~$N_{G}(s)$, we always designate a simplicial vertex of~$G$ (Lemma~\ref{lem:witness-N[s]}).

-As shown in Figure~\ref{fig:no-witness}, neither assertion of Lemma~\ref{lem:witness-N[s]} holds for cliques of~$G^{s}$ intersecting $V(G)\setminus N_G[s]$.
-The next three propositions are on witnesses of edges and cliques involving vertices in $V(G)\setminus N_{G}[s]$.
+As shown in Figure~\ref{fig:no-witness}, Lemma~\ref{lem:witness-N[s]} does not hold for cliques of~$G^{s}$ intersecting~$V(G)\setminus N_G[s]$; see also groups~3 and~9 of Table~\ref{tbl:inhomogeneous-triangles}.
+The next three propositions are on witnesses of edges and cliques involving vertices in~$V(G)\setminus N_{G}[s]$.
 The first is about vertices in~$N_{G}[s]$ and their non-neighbors in~$G$.